Hair Growth Hacks

 According to Lacey, this particular infusion is great for skin, nails, and hair and is made from goji berries, red raspberry loose leaf tea, and nettle loose leaf tea.
 Goji berries are rich in vitamin A, C, beta-carotene, and zinc, which encourages hair growth and controls excessive hair fall.
 Goji berries are even used in traditional Chinese medicine to reverse gray hairs.
 Nettle leaves are rich in silica, sulphur, and minerals such as phosphorus, sodium, calcium, potassium, and magnesium, which help fight thinning hair by promoting new growth while also making your hair shinier and healthier.
 Nettles are one of the oldest recorded remedies used for treating and preventing hair loss.
 Finally, red raspberry leaf tea is a rich source of iron, manganese, niacin, calcium, magnesium, selenium, and Vitamins A & C, which help promote soft hair, prevent moisture loss, and increase elasticity.
 Combined, this fusion will leave your skin glowing, your hair thicker, and your nails stronger.

-I suggest going to your local tea shop to support small business, but if you prefer to order online, here is a link to an organic nettle leaf tea, a red raspberry leaf tea, and organic goji berries.
+I suggest going to your local tea shop to support small business, but if you prefer to order online, here is a link to an organic nettle leaf tea, an organic red raspberry leaf tea, and organic goji berries.
 Make sure to get loose leaf tea and not tea bags.
 Although purchasing these three things is an upfront cost, it is the same price as one month of supplements and will last you much longer.
+You can also skip out the goji berries if needed since this is the most expensive item.

 Instructions

-All you do is add 4 tablespoons of nettle leaf, 4 tablespoons of red raspberry leaf, and 1-2 tablespoons of goji berries to an 8 ounce jar.
-The original recipe also says that you can add 1 tablespoon of seaweed if you’d like, but I have never done so.
-Bring water to a boil, add it to the jar, and let everything steep for at least four hours.
+All you do is add 4 tablespoons of nettle leaf, 4 tablespoons of red raspberry leaf, and 1-2 tablespoons of goji berries to a large glass jar—I personally use this one .
+Bring your water to a boil, add it to the jar, and let everything steep for at least four hours.
 You can let it sit for a little longer, but I’d suggest removing the herbs after 24 hours (I once kept them in for two days and the tea went rancid).
 I usually have a cup of tea a day, so the jar lasts me between 4-5 days, but you can have more or less depending on your preference!
+Of all the methods listed in this blog post, I’ve seen the best results from this.

 Rosemary Infused Water

-I have to admit, the amount of helpful videos and tips I have found on TikTok is somewhat embarrassing.
-I first stumbled across this hair hack on the platform and am so happy that I did.
 Rosemary water contains antioxidants and anti-inflammatory properties that help increase hair growth and thickness, promote silky, shiny hair, and decrease inflammation to soothe your scalp by stimulating blood supply to your hair follicles.
 Plus, it’s easy to make at home and extremely cost effective.
-You can use your rosemary water one of two ways – either as a hair rinse or as a hair spray.
+You can use your rosemary water one of two ways—either as a hair rinse or as a hair spray.

 If using as a hair rinse, it will be the last step in your normal washing routine.
 Once you have washed your hair using shampoo and conditioner, simply pour the rosemary water all over your head and scalp, soaking the length of your hair.
 Don’t rinse it out as this will wash away its benefits.
 Use 2-3 times per week, maximum.

 If using as a hair spray, I’d recommend buying a water spray bottle, such as this one.
-To use, simply spray the rosemary water all over your hair, starting at your scalp and working your way down.
-It’s best used between washes 2-3 times per week.
-Start with dry hair to make sure you soak up as much liquid as possible and then gently comb through your hair, allowing it to dry naturally.
-Another hack is that if your hair is frizzy or dry, you can use rosemary spray to wet it down.
+To use, simply spray the rosemary water all over your hair when its dry, starting at your scalp and working your way down.
+Gently comb your hair and allow it to dry naturally.
+It’s best used between washes 1-2 times per week and no more.

 When I first starting using this concoction, I went a little crazy and used it every single day, which left my hair feeling dry and brittle.
-Don’t be like me – you only want to use this 2-3 times per week.
+Don’t be like me—you only want to use this 2-3 times per week max.
 However, if your hair is still feeing dry, you’ll likely need to experiment with diluting the recipe for a gentler rinse.
 Weaker rosemary water is the color of iced tea, while a stronger infusion is a darker, amber color.
-Every body is different and as always, I encourage you to do your own research and experiment with what works the best with your hair type.
-You likely won’t see results overnight so keep going – consistency is key.
+Everyone is different and as always, I encourage you to do your own research and experiment with what works the best with your hair type.
+You likely won’t see results overnight so keep going—consistency is key.

 Finally and most importantly, if you are already using a medication for hair loss, please consult your physician before using rosemary water.